Ki Tavo: Second reading—Deuteronomy 26:12–15

 The second reading and a closed portion end here.

 Third reading—Deuteronomy 26:16–19

-In the third reading, Moses exhorted the Israelites to observe these laws faithfully with all their heart and soul, noting that they had affirmed that the Lord was their God and that they would obey God.
-And God affirmed that the Israelites were God's treasured people, and that God would set them high above all the nations in fame and glory, and that they would be a holy people to God.
+In the third reading, Moses exhorted the Israelites to diligently observe the laws God was bestowing upon them, with wholehearted commitment and complete sincerity, affirming their declaration that God of Israel is their God and that they would obey him.
+God affirmed that the Israelites were God's treasured people, that God would set them high above all the nations in fame and glory, and that they would be a holy people (עַם קָדוֹשׁ) to God.
 The third reading and the first open portion end here with the end of chapter 26.

 Fourth reading—Deuteronomy 27:1–10

 In the fourth reading, Moses and the elders charged the people that as soon as they had crossed the Jordan River, they were to set up large stones on Mount Ebal, coat them with plaster, and inscribe on them all the words of the Torah.
 There they were also to build an altar to God made of stones on which no iron tool had struck, and they were to offer on it offerings to God and rejoice.
 A closed portion ends here with Deuteronomy 27:8.

 In the continuation of the reading, Moses and the priests told all Israel to hear: They had become the people of God, and should heed God and observe God's commandments.
 The fourth reading and a closed portion end here.